The 5 Key Steps to Quick Success with Fruit Trees

 - Blog post, “Innovative small farming model developed in Harcourt”, Waller Realty blog, link here, 2017

-- Article, ABC News Online, interview about co-operatives in agriculture, link here, 2017
+- Article, “Co-operatives in agriculture making a comeback”, NSW Country Hour, ABC Radio, interview about co-operatives in agriculture, link here, 2017

 - Article, “Victorian Government backs organic alliance”, The Weekly Times, link here, 2017

-- Speaker, Mount Alexander Business Awards ceremony, 2017
+- Speaker, Outgoing Business of the Year, Mount Alexander Business Awards ceremony, 2017

-- Article, “Australia Plus”, ABC Online, interview about hosting international organics delegate, link here, 2017
+- Article, “Sharing organic food-growing knowledge across the Pacific”, ABC Online, interview about hosting international organics delegate, link here, March 2017

 - Speaker, Outside the Square event, Bendigo, 2017

-- Article, “Fruit farmers on a mission to boost our backyard bounties”, The Age and Sydney Morning Herald, link here, 2016
+- Article, “Fruit farmers on a mission to boost our backyard bounties”, Megan Backhaus column, The Age and Sydney Morning Herald, link here, August 2016

 - Panelist, Selection Committee for Rural Women’s Award Victorian winner, 2016

-- Field day host farm, Sustainable and Biodiverse Farms Field Day, 2016
+- Field day host farm, Soil Health Guide launch and soil workshop, North Central Catchment Management Authority (NCCMA) Sustainable and Biodiverse Farms Field Day, November 2016

 - Radio interview, “Country Hour”, ABC Radio, interview with Nikolai Beilharz after winning the Victorian Rural Women’s Award, hear the interview here, 2015